MrVohi/Upsilon-themes/README.md

 6. Use the `Flash Slot A` or `Flash Slot B` button (depends which file you choose earlier)

 7. After the end of the upload, it is finished!
+There is nothing else to do!
 Just click reset again and load the slot you just flashed.

 8. [Bonus] If you want to install the wallpaper that comes with the theme, go on https://upsilonnumworks.github.io/Upsilon-External/